njoppi2/cat-vs-non-cat/README.md

 I demonstrate my ability to create and deploy a machine learning application by using a simple image classification project (cat vs. non-cat).
 This involves an interactive website deployed using GitHub pages ([frontend](https://github.com/njoppi2/cat-vs-non-cat/tree/front-end) branch), three notebooks with basic ML models ([notebooks-and-models](https://github.com/njoppi2/cat-vs-non-cat/tree/notebooks-and-models) branch), and the current deployment branch, containing files for API creation, Dockerization, and Heroku deployment.
 Each branch includes a detailed README file.

 ## 👟 Run and interact with API locally

+Before executing the commands of any folder, you must enter their directory: `cd <folder>`.

 #### Manually